gammapy/gamma-cat/README.md

 > an open catalog of gamma-ray sources.

 Otherwise, you are free to use this data as you like.

+Of course, we appreciate feedback can contributions (additions and corrections)!

 ## Data